mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-29-SIEM-Identity-Monitoring-with-Splunk/README.md

 index=main sourcetype="WinEventLog:Security" EventCode=4732
 ```

-The search returned two events.
+The search displayed two matching events.

-This confirmed that local security group additions were present in the indexed data.
+This confirmed that local security group addition events were available in the indexed data.

 ![Local Security Group Change Events](screenshots/lab-29-19-local-security-group-change-events.png)

 ---

-### Step 20 - Searched Local Group Additions and Removals
+### Step 20: Search Local Group Additions and Removals

 A combined search was used for additions to and removals from local security groups.